maryrosecook/code-lauren/pages/reusing-a-name.md

 ### Reusing a name

 But why bother making a new name?
 Why not just reuse the old one?
-Type in this code:
+Change the code on the left to this:

 ```
 number: 1